Krushan12/todo-app/README.md

 - **CORS:** Enabled for cross-origin requests.
 - **Frontend:** Includes error handling for API calls.
 Components are modular and reusable.
 - **Validation:** Backend validates that task titles are non-empty.
+- **Demo tasks:** The backend starts with a few dummy tasks for demonstration.